ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 </script>
 ```

-Thus, notice that:

-1. The product ID is "norcal_tribune.com:basic" (`"productID": "norcal_tribune.com:basic"`).
-2. This document is currently locked (`"isAccessibleForFree": false`).

-#### Microdata markup

-Using Microdata, the markup could look like this:
+Below is an example of the markup using Microdata:

 ```html
 <div itemscope itemtype="http://schema.org/NewsArticle">